 In an interview with interactive investor, The Henderson Smaller Companies Investment Trust fund manager, Neil Hermon, talks in more detail about the Trust, the investment process, recent portfolio activity and ESG.

-If a trust's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries.
+- If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries.

-Most of the investments in this portfolio are in smaller companies shares.
-They may be more difficult to buy and sell and their share price may fluctuate more than that of larger companies.
+- Most of the investments in this portfolio are in smaller companies shares.
+They may be more difficult to buy and sell, and their share prices may fluctuate more than those of larger companies.

-This trust is suitable to be used as one component in several in a diversified investment portfolio.
-Investors should consider carefully the proportion of their portfolio invested into this trust.
+- This Company is suitable to be used as one component of several within a diversified investment portfolio.
+Investors should consider carefully the proportion of their portfolio invested in this Company.

-Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times.
+- Active management techniques that have worked well in normal market conditions could prove ineffective or negative for performance at other times.

-The trust could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the trust.
+- The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company.

-Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
+- Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result.

-The return on your investment is directly related to the prevailing market price of the trust’s shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the trust.
-As a result losses (or gains) may be higher or lower than those of the trust’s assets.
+- The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
+As a result, losses (or gains) may be higher or lower than those of the Company's assets.

-The trust may use gearing as part of its investment strategy.
-If the trust utilises its ability to gear, the profits and losses incured by the trust can be greater than those of a trust that does not use gearing.
+- The Company may use gearing (borrowing to invest) as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing.

-Derivatives use exposes the trust to risks different from, and potentially greater than, the risks associated with investing directly in securities and may therefore result in additional loss, which could be significantly greater than the cost of the derivative.
+- Using derivatives exposes the Company to risks different from - and potentially greater than - the risks associated with investing directly in securities.
+It may therefore result in additional loss, which could be significantly greater than the cost of the derivative.